rectorphp/getrector-com/resources/docs/custom-set-provider.md

 <br>

 And we're done.
-Now Rector will load `laravel10.php` rules for Laravel 10 and `laravel11.php` rules for Laravel 11.
+Now, Rector will load the `laravel10.php` rules for Laravel 10 and `laravel11.php` rules for Laravel 11.

-You can be very creative with `SetListProvider` and define rule for more specific packages like `illuminate/container`.
-That way we handle complexity for Rector end-users and all they have to do is add single parameter to `rector.php` config.
+You can be creative with `SetListProvider` and define a rule for more specific packages like `illuminate/container`.
+That way, we handle complexity for Rector end-users, and all they have to do is add a single parameter to the `rector.php` config.